Last Updated on January 17, 2025 by Kittredge Cherry

 The queer ramifications of Aelred’s life are examined in the chapter about him in “The Double: Male Eros, Friendships, and Mentoring–from Gilgamesh to Kerouac” theology professor emeritus Edward Sellner.
 He notes that Aelred’s great-grandfather was the sacristan who tended the dead body of Saint Cuthbert, who had a close male companion named Boisil at the monastery of Melrose.

 Around age 14 or 15, Aelred was sent to study at the court of King David I of Scotland.
 He stayed there for about a decade until age 24.
-While rising to the rank of steward, he delighted in friendships.
+While rising to the rank of steward, he reveled in friendships.
 “I delighted in the pleasure of being with my friends more than in anything else….
-Nothing was more pleasant or more delightful or more useful than to seem to be loved and love in return,” he wrote in his book “Spiritual Friendship.”
+Nothing was more pleasant or more delightful or more useful than to seem to be loved and love in return,” he wrote in his book “On Spiritual Friendship.”

 Apparently his special friend was the king’s stepson, Waldef or Waltheof of Melrose.
 Like Aelred, he later became a saint.
 According to American Trappist scholar Thomas Merton, Aelred formed “ties of the most intimate friendship” with Waldef.

-Aelred admitted to the “loss of my chastity” during his years at court, and experienced inner turmoil.
+Aelred admitted to the “loss of my chastity” during his years at court, and experienced inner turmoil over tie.
 “Taking all of this into account, as well as Aelred’s later descriptions of his love for certain men AFTER he joined the monastery at Rievaulx, it seems highly likely that Aelred was gay, and, as a man especially attracted to other men, had to struggle with those feelings all his life,” Sellner writes (p.
 248).

 Aelred from 1845 book by Newman